HenrikSZ/BluffServer/README.md

-This is a program dedicated to my brother who had the idea to digitalize one our most favorite board games.
+This is a project dedicated to my brother who had the idea to digitalize one our most favorite board games.
+It is most similar to the Liar's Dice game.
+Play the game [here](https://bluff.zi-data.com/).

 ## Changelog